For the Love of Gardening

 PLANTING BARE-ROOT TREES

-Be careful when you take the bare-root from its package so as not to damage any of the roots, especially the small ones.
+Be careful when you take the bare-root tree from its package so as not to damage any of the roots, especially the small ones.
 If you see any that are torn, be sure to cut them cleanly with sterilized pruners.

 Fill a bucket with water and leave the tree soaking for a half day especially if the weather is hot as the roots will dry out quickly and the tree can go into shock.
 As you would for the B&B tree, dig the hole larger than the tree’s root; but not too deep.
 Remember that the flare where the trunk meets the root should not be buried.
-Also make the hole wider - like a saucer - so the roots will have room to spread horizontally.
+Also make the hole wider - like a saucer - so the roots will have room to spread sideways.

 Spread the roots out and place them on a small mound of soil so the base is supported by the earth beneath.
 Begin to back-fill with the soil you removed from the hole, pressing the soil down firmly but gently being careful not to compact the soil.

 PLANTING POTTED TREES

 Remove the pot and carefully fluff off the soil around the roots.

 If the tree’s root ball is thick with roots and the soil does not come off easily, plunge it into a bucket of water to loosen the soil.
 This way you can check to see if the roots encircle the pot, are tangled or kinked.

 Take clean pruners and snip up the sides of the root ball - this will encourage other roots to grow outward.Sort of like shaving up the sides of the hardened mass.

 Dig the hole the way you would for B&B, or bare-root trees.
 So the flare is just above the top of the soil when the tree is planted.